Is the Alaskan Klee Kai the right breed for you?

 Q: What size Alaskan Klee Kai do you normally breed for?

-A: This is a question we actually get more than any when potential owners are looking for a specific size.
-When breeding Alaskan Klee Kai, you can not match two dogs and breed for a set size.
+A: When breeding Alaskan Klee Kai, you can not match two dogs and breed for a set size at this time.
 This means that you can breed two miniature Alaskan Klee Kai and end up with only Toys and Standards in the litter.
 Same goes for all size combinations when breeding.
 There is no guarantee that there will be a certain size Alaskan Klee Kai in any litter, despite what size the parents are.

 Q: What kind of papers do Alaskan Klee Kai come with?